cbxiii/cbxiii.github.io/essays/importance-of-asking-smart-questions.md

 Because of the user’s well-asked question, he got a really good answer from someone else.
 The reply detailed how he should handle designing the system, provided sample code and sample results, and even diagrams for the system design.

+<a href="https://stackoverflow.com/questions/400993/a-question-on-smart-pointers-and-their-inevitable-indeterminism?utm_source=chatgpt.com">Link to "A Question on Smart Pointers and Their Inevitable Determinism"</a>

 ## An example of a not-so-smart question

 One example of a not-so-smart question is this StackOverflow question from 3 years ago that’s titled <a href="https://stackoverflow.com/questions/72888912/i-dont-know-where-to-start-debugging-my-code?utm_source=chatgpt.com">“I don’t know where to start debugging my code.”</a> This user was trying to make a number-guessing game, but it wasn’t returning any code.
 First of all, the question title is very vague, and it doesn’t tell anything about the actual problem.
 Another reason why this question is not-so-smart is because the user just posted his whole code file in the post, which is malpractice because it doesn’t specify where the problem in their code is; this makes it more difficult for another user who would want to help them.

 Someone did answer this question, but this user was more terse in their answer than the smart question from the previous section.
 They simply said “You have several errors in your code,” and that they were mostly syntactic errors.
 However, this post was subsequently closed because StackOverflow deemed that it needed more detail or clarity.

+<a href="https://stackoverflow.com/questions/72888912/i-dont-know-where-to-start-debugging-my-code?utm_source=chatgpt.com">Link to "I don't where to start debugging my code"</a>

 ## My takeaways
 The main thing that I learned from looking at questions is that it is important to know how to ask a question in the clearest way possible.
 People are less likely to respond, or give favorable responses, to your question if you aren’t clear about your problem and what you are trying to solve.
 I also learned that before immediately trying to ask a question, you should use the tools at your disposal (i.e. Google, documentation, generative AI, AI coding assistant).
 You can’t expect other people to help you if you don’t even try to help yourself.